School Board Policy 524 -

 5. A statement that the school district’s Electronic Technologies Acceptable Use policy is available for parental/guardian review.

-XIII.
+XIV.
 Implementation; Policy Review

 A. The school district administration may develop appropriate guidelines and procedures necessary to implement this policy for submission to the School Board for approval.
 Upon approval by the School Board, such guidelines and procedures shall be an addendum to this policy.